dotnet/docs-desktop/dotnet-desktop-guide/net/winforms/migration/index.md

 ### Resources and settings

-There are some other default files that come with every Windows Forms for .NET Framework app that your project probably still has, such as the *properties/Settings.settings* file and any *resx* file.
+Windows Forms projects for .NET Framework typically include other files such as *Properties/Settings.settings* and *Properties/Resources.resx*.
+These files, and any *resx* file created for your app besides form *resx* files, would need to be migrated.

 Copy those entries from the old project file into an `<ItemGroup>` entry in the new project.
-After you copy the entries, change any `<Compile Include="value">` or `<EmbeddedResource Include="value">` to instead use `Update` otherwise you'll get a compiler error.
+After you copy the entries, change any `<Compile Include="value">` or `<EmbeddedResource Include="value">` to instead use `Update` instead of `Include`, otherwise you'll get a compile error.

 - Import the configuration for the *Settings.settings* file.
 Note that `Include` was changed to `Update` on the `<Compile>` element: